oracle-livelabs/apex/workflows/7-running-the-app.md

 3. Log out and log back in as STEVE to monitor the workflow.

-4. Observe that the workflow has now completed the Raise Invoice Request and Update Appointment Activities.
+4. Observe that the workflow has completed the Raise Invoice Request and Update Appointment Activities.

 5. Click on the next page button below the Activities.